damonallison/javascript/README.md

     about when strict mode is on/off.
   * **Always `use strict`!**

-* Function invocation
+* Function arguments.
     * Arguments passed to a function do not have to match the function's declaration.
     * The `arguments` implicit parameter was created to inspect all function parameters passed into a function without having to formally define the parameter.
         * This is confusing to the caller.
 The caller does not know he can pass additional parameters.
         * `arguments` behaves different in `strict mode`.
 In `strict mode`, you cannot alter the value of an `arguments` object (`arguments[0] = 'test'`).
 Without strict mode, you can.
         * `arguments` does not account for default parameters.
         * Use ES6's default parameters.

 * Calling functions with `call`, `apply`, and `bind`.
   * `this` differs based on how the function is invoked.